petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/configuration/configuring-virtual-instances.md

 You may have a business use case where you need another Liferay environment with its own set of sites, users, and organizations.
 Rather than spinning up a brand new server, you can create a virtual instance.

-For example, Delectable Bonsai has both an external, public facing website for their business and an internal intranet for its employees that it calls Breakfast.
+For example, Clarity Vision Solutions has both an external, public facing website for their business and an internal intranet for its employees that it calls Glance.
 These are built using virtual instances.

 ## Virtual Instances in LXC